Skip to main content

 Methodology

-This dataset was compiled on May 16, 2026, for ADR 003 D1.
+This dataset was first compiled on May 16, 2026, for ADR 003 D1.
+The three city populations and the ordinary-passport examples were rechecked against current official pages on August 4, 2026.
 Source priority was: Kazakhstan official statistics first, National Bank first for money and rates, official government tables for visas and time zone rules, World Bank API for standardized international comparisons, and then clearly labeled marketplace or internal site snapshots for travel-planning context.
 BNS XLSX files were parsed locally where the HTML page only summarized the publication.
 GSC data covers only an 8-day warehouse history, so it is used as intent-gap evidence, not a trend.
-Dynamic marketplace values such as hotel prices, restaurant counts, eSIM prices, and train prices should be rechecked before major republication.
+Dynamic marketplace values should be rechecked before major republication.
 If a reader finds a newer official figure, use the contact link in the site footer and we will update the CSV with a dated note.

 1. Bureau of National Statistics: population by gender and locality as of January 1, 2026